How To Support Mental Health in the Workplace

 1-2 minutes

-Worryingly, the problem is emerging from a young age; it’s reported that 20% of the world’s children and adolescents have a mental health condition and suicide is the second leading cause of death among 15-29-year-olds.
+Worryingly, the problem is emerging from a young age; Mind charity found that 1 in 5 school-age children or young people has a mental health difficulty and according to the World Health Organisation, suicide is the third leading cause of death among 15–29-year-olds.

-In today's day in age, good mental health and good management go hand in hand.
-Despite the fact that mental health problems can be complex and often require help from a medical professional, there are things which an employer can do to alleviate the challenges which the employee is facing.
+Despite the fact that mental health problems can be complex and often require help from a medical professional, there are things an employer can do to alleviate the challenges employees may face.

 With that in mind, we’ve compiled our top 7 tips on how to support mental health in the workplace.